 The image output above illustrates how the function MagickTransformImage() automatically preserves the image's aspect ratio when scaling.

 Also note that MagickTransformImage() returns the transformed image as a new resource, which must be assigned to a variable to be preserved.
-In contrast, the previous function that we considered, MagickCropImage(), acted upon the resource variable passed to it, and returns a Boolean value.
+In contrast, the previous function that I considered, MagickCropImage(), acted upon the resource variable passed to it, and returns a Boolean value.
 When writing your own MagickWand code, be sure to confirm the return type of each function, since any wrong assumption can waste time in debugging.

 Perhaps an image has a border of 20 pixels on its left and right sides that you wish to eliminate, and you do not want to remove any pixels from the top or bottom.
 The following script will do just that: